IT Classes & Bootcamps Las Vegas

 Notable Industries for Las Vegas IT Professionals

-If you're based in Las Vegas, salary and career options for IT work directly relate to one’s skill set and specialization.
-More specialized roles like Database Administrator, for instance, have higher salaries.
-Some IT careers related to security and data storage are in-demand and growing, according to the U.S. Bureau of Labor Statistics (the BLS).
+If you’re based in Las Vegas, salary and career options for IT work directly relate to your skill set and specialization.
+More specialized roles, like Database Administrator, have higher salaries.
+Some IT careers related to security and data storage are in demand and growing, according to the U.S. Bureau of Labor Statistics (BLS).
 The BLS notes that computer support careers are growing at a 6% rate, Database Administrator and Data Architect careers have a 9% growth rate, and Information Security Analyst careers have an impressive 33% growth rate.
 This is a trend reflected in the Las Vegas job market as tech and related jobs become more necessary across industries.

 • IT Support: This specialist role is associated with the “tech support” that people call when their computer, internet, software, or hardware is malfunctioning.
 IT Support Specialists in Las Vegas are earning an average yearly salary of $66,000, according to Zip Recruiter.
 These professionals can end up earning anywhere between $44,000 and $93,000, depending on their specific role within a company or organization.